Empirical View

 One of the considerations which has- and will continue to- have an influence on our choices is the relative health and safety implications of energy sources.
 This health concern manifests itself in a range of forms and over various timescales.
 In the near-term, the key concerns are related to accidents in the production of energy, potential nuclear incidents, and local air pollution.
 Over the longer-term, these health concerns relate the relative energy drivers of climatic change (which can affect health and safety in various forms, including food access, water resources, sea-level rise, extreme weather events and disease distribution).

-We will address this issue in a future blog post.
-However, the key conclusion can can be summarised in the chart below; if we define safety based on the death rate per terrawatt-hour (TWh) of energy production, coal is the least safe form of traditional energy.
+We have covered this issue in detail in two blog posts; one summarising the range of estimates on the death toll from the Chernobyl and Fukushima nuclear incidents; the other covering the relative energy safety of our major energy sources.
+The key conclusion can can be summarised in the chart below; if we define safety based on the death rate per terrawatt-hour (TWh) of energy production, coal is the least safe form of traditional energy.
 As a result of its minimal contribution to air pollution, nuclear is measured to be the safest.

 # Data Sources